rcmp-grc/rcmp-grc.github.io/careers-carrieres/application-candidature-2-1-en.md

   <ul>
     <li>Answer each question to the best of your abilities</li>
     <li>This section should take 20-25&nbsp;minutes to complete</li>
-    <li>If you do not know the answer, please select "I don't know"</li>
+    <li>If you do not know the answer, please answer "I don't know"</li>
     <li>Use only your knowledge, paper and pen when completing these questions.
 The use of calculators, computer software or input from others is not permitted</li>
   </ul>
   <p>There is a timer at the bottom of the page.</p>